TotalVDO123/ott_webapp/platforms/access-bridge/docs/developer-guidelines.md

 Note: Some system and util files are not shown above for brevity.
 You probably won't need to mess with anything not shown here.
 ```

+## Sentry Setup and Configuration

+### Integrating Sentry

+Sentry is integrated into this project to track and monitor errors, as well as performance issues.
+To ensure that Sentry is properly configured and working as expected, follow the steps below:

+- Environment Variables:
+  Ensure that your .env.<mode> files include the following Sentry-related environment variables:
+  APP_SENTRY_DSN=Your_Sentry_DSN
+  APP_SENTRY_AUTH_TOKEN=Your_Sentry_Auth_Token
+  APP_SENTRY_TRACE_RATE=Trace rate for performance monitoring
+  <em>These variables are essential for Sentry to function correctly and should be kept secure.</em>

+- Running the Project:
+  Use the following commands to install dependencies, run tests, and start the project, with Sentry automatically configured:
+  Install dependencies: yarn
+  Run tests: yarn test
+  Start the project: yarn start

+- Source Maps:
+  Source maps are configured to be generated during the build process to allow Sentry to provide readable stack traces.
+  When building the project, the source maps will be automatically uploaded to Sentry if the correct environment variables are set.

+- Error Monitoring:
+  Sentry captures unhandled errors and sends detailed reports, including stack traces, to help in debugging.
+  Review the Sentry dashboard regularly to monitor the health of the application.

+- Performance Monitoring:
+  Sentry is also configured for performance monitoring.
+Ensure that the trace rate is appropriately set in the environment variables.

+## Adding Sentry to New Features

+When adding new features or making significant changes to the code:

+- Error Handling:
+  Ensure that errors are properly captured and logged using Sentry.
+- Custom Error Classes:
+  If you define custom error classes, integrate them with Sentry for better tracking.
+- Performance Considerations:
+  For critical paths, consider adding custom performance monitoring using Sentry’s APIs.